ARSControl/admittance_controller/README.md

 ### Installation

-Prerequisites: UBUNTU 20.04 - ROS NOETICS.
+Prerequisites: UBUNTU 22.04 - ROS HUMBLE.
 It's also adviced to create a ssh key to your GitHub account.

-Firstly, setup your personal catkin workspace.
+Firstly, setup your personal colcon workspace.
 You can manually create it from scratch as follows:

-    mkdir -p your_catkin_ws/src
+    mkdir -p your_colcon_ws/src
-    cd catkin_ws
+    cd colcon_ws
-    catkin build
+    colcon build

 Secondly, setup the following dependencies (it's suggested to follow the installation instructions of their repository to avoid any issue):